Department of Politics and International Relations

 Renowned for world-leading research with impact

-We are a top 10 institution for research outputs according to the 2014 Research Excellence Framework, and many of our academics have attracted prestigious funded fellowships and grants for their work.
+In the latest Research Excellence Framework (2014), 80% of our research impact was rated world-leading or internationally excellent, and many of our academics have attracted prestigious funded fellowships and grants for their work.

 Media coverage and impact